 Why are some publications missing an issue?
-For example, there is no October 1978 issue of Business Conditions Digest.
+For example, there is no July 3, 1953, issue of Weekly Business Statistics.

-Despite our best efforts, in some cases we have not yet located all issues of every publication.
-It is assumed that within the Federal Depository System (those libraries collecting federal documents and publications) a series will be found complete, but this is not always the case.
-We continue to search for missing issues and ask that anyone with information on their location please contact us.
+Despite our best efforts, in some cases FRASER staff have not yet located all issues of every publication.
+We continue to search for missing issues and ask anyone with information on their location to contact us.
+Our Needs List identifies the specific documents we need to complete series already on FRASER, as well as series that we have not yet digitized.
 Our goal is to make our digital collection complete.

 Can I get the data in spreadsheet or plain text format?